Richard Clarke is sounding the alarm about another kind of 9/11

 So I don’t see a lot happening.
 They agreed to taking little bits of DHS and working on cyber and putting them together under a label that says Cybersecurity Agency.
 But they only agreed to do that if there were no new resources spent.
 So we’ve got a little cybersecurity agency over at DHS, and the guy in charge of it, [Christopher] Krebs, is pretty good, but he doesn’t have anywhere near the resources he needs.

-What we propose in the book is that rather than having every federal agency try to protect itself, we take that cybersecurity agency at DHS and give them the job, give them the resources they need to do it, but for all the little federal agencies and departments—not DOD—but for all the ones that aren’t up to it—like OPM—have it be a managed security service.
+What we propose in the book is, rather than having every federal agency try to protect itself, we take that cybersecurity agency at DHS and give them the job, give them the resources they need to do it, but for all the little federal agencies and departments—not the Dept. of Defense.
+For all the ones that aren’t up to it—like OPM [the Office of Personnel Management]—have it be a managed security service.
 Have it be outsourced.

 If you look for example at the way the states do IT, many of the states have one IT department.
 And if you’re working in any of the state agencies or departments, you have to worry about IT.
 It’s a service.
 We ought to do that for a lot of the federal, and create a senior cyberservice.
 We’ve got a senior executive service and senior intelligence service, the senior foreign service.
 It’s time for a senior cyberservice.
 And they all ought to work out of the cybersecurity agency.
 And they ought to be the CISOs [chief information security officers] at all the agencies and departments.

 FC: On the private side, meanwhile, I wonder how you see shifting the way companies think about cybersecurity and protecting user data?
 How does money come into play in terms of incentivizing good behavior?